 - Top Stresses for the Compliance style - Criticism of Work Product; Lack of a Plan; Inconsistency; Being Too Touchy - Feel-y.

 Related Holiday Stress and D.I.S.C.
-Style Articles:
+Style Posts and Services:

 Contact Us To Schedule a Complimentary Consulting Call or to Ask Questions